 - The Subject's device went to sleep

-- The Subject force quit the iOS app or closed the web browser on their computer
+- The Subject force quit the mobile app or closed the web browser on their computer

 - The Subject's phone is running many other background apps using too much background processing power and/or internet bandwidth